9 Things You Might Not Know About Savannah Guthrie

 Savannah's divorce from her first husband gave her confidence a knock

-Savannah Guthrie's divorce was nastier than anyone realized, and even though it happened way back in 2009, Guthrie only started broaching the subject years later, and even then, she didn't offer up the gory details.
+Savannah Guthrie's divorce was nastier than anyone realized, and even though it happened way back in 2009, the "Today" anchor only started broaching the subject years later.
+Even then, she didn't offer up too many details.
 While making an appearance on Hoda Kotb's "Joy Rides" series in January 2026, Guthrie said her divorce from her first husband, Mark Orchard, was one of the most painful things she ever had to endure.
 "I was in my 30s.
 I felt old, but I now see that I was pretty young, and I was sad about it," she admitted, explaining that this was also around the time she started working at NBC.
 The experience of seeing one dream come true while another shattered to pieces was jarring.
 "It made me have to really dig deep, and I felt like a failure," Guthrie told Kotb.

 The "Today" star also touched on her divorce while sitting down for an interview on the "Reclaiming with Monica Lewinsky" podcast in July 2025.
 She explained why she hesitated to chronicle what happened between her and Orchard in her book, "Mostly What God Does."
 "I don't want to talk about getting divorced," Guthrie admitted.
 "It was horrible and sad, and it broke my heart, and it took me years to recover."